t-rappos/auction-system/doc/srs.md

 ### 3.5.2 Reliability
 - Less than 15 mins downtime for updates / maintenance
 - UI Must work on firefox, chrome and internet explorer and mobile
 - Must support up to 100 concurrent users

 ### 3.5.2 Safety
+- Passwords be stored encrypted and no keys or secrets will be stored within the repository.
+- Users will be authenticated when using the system and must be authorized for certain actions.
 - Store least amount of required personal user information

 ### 3.5.3 Usability